 Each light stick has a hook and lanyard hole at the top, and each rod comes with a lanyard cord.

 The light sticks are waterproof and industrial grade.
 Each one is filled with non-toxic luminescent fluid and can last several hours.
 Users debate the 12-hour glow time, stating that some of the light diminishes after the 8-hour mark.
+But its important feature is its waterproofing effect.

 Be Ready recommends their light sticks for activities such as hiking, biking, boating, and scuba diving.
 Beware that different colors have different amounts of time that they glow.
 Given that they are relatively inexpensive they are a favorite for campers.